 Franz Schubert, Felix Mendelssohn, Philip Glass, Pulitzer Music Prize winner John Adams, along with fellow Pulitzer Music Prize winner John (Luther) Adams, along with THE composer of the Hollywood blockbuster film score, John Williams

 …and lest we not forget the composer considered by many to be the most influential throughout all of Music History, Wolfgang Amadeus Mozart.

 True to his sign, Mozart’s intellectual prowess revealed itself practically from the very beginning of his extremely short lived life.
-The child prodigy displayed his virtuoso performance skills at the clavier keyboard while still a toddler and by the age of 5 the precocious Aquarian began writing his first music compositions.
+Born on January 27th, 1756, Mozart was a child prodigy displaying his virtuoso performance skills at the clavier keyboard while still a toddler and by the age of 5 the precocious Aquarian began writing his first music compositions.

 It must be noted when the modern planetary ruler of Aquarius was discovered by humanity in 1781 was when the Aquarian composer was at the height of his creative powers at the age of 26.

 Discussing the man that was Mozart from strictly a Uranian lens of focus could go on indefinitely, quite literally.
 What has yet to be addressed is how this Aquarian genius born with the Uranian gifts of innovation and foresight ended up getting involved in a Saturn influenced relationship and with a daughter of Saturn, no less.